its-Shivam732/ecommerce-microservices/README.md

 configuration.
 The H2 driver is also retained in each POM for offline/local runs and is used by the integration tests.

+## Reservation and idempotency (how the synchronous transaction is kept safe)

+This is the core of the cross-service write path and the most important design detail.
+Placing an order requires order-service and product-service to *both* change state — an order row is inserted in `orderdb` and stock is decremented in `productdb`.
+These are two separate databases reached over the network, so there is no single ACID transaction spanning them; a naive "decrement then insert" is a dual-write that can leave the system inconsistent if the network fails between the two steps (e.g. product decrements stock but the HTTP response is lost, so order-service never learns it succeeded).

+The design addresses this with **idempotent stock reservation**:

+1. For each order line, order-service generates a unique **idempotency key** (a UUID) and sends it with the reserve request to product-service (`POST /products/reserve`, key in the `Idempotency-Key` header).
+2. product-service, before decrementing, checks whether it has already processed that key (a `processed_reservations` table with a unique constraint on the key).
+If yes, it returns the **stored outcome** without decrementing again.
+If no, it decrements stock, records the key + outcome, and returns.
+3. Crucially, the key insert and the stock decrement happen in **one local transaction inside product-service**.
+Because that is a single database, it is a normal ACID transaction — the decrement and the "processed" record commit together or not at all.

+This makes the reserve call **safe to retry**.
+When Resilience4j's Retry re-sends a call after a transient failure (a dropped connection, a lost response), the same idempotency key guarantees the stock is not decremented twice — the retry either completes the original operation or returns the outcome that already happened.
+Idempotency is precisely what turns "did that call go through?" from an unanswerable question into a safe re-attempt.

+Concurrency is handled two ways: the unique constraint on the idempotency key rejects a duplicate concurrent request at the database level, and an `@Version` optimistic-lock column on the product row prevents two simultaneous reservations from both succeeding against a stale stock count (the second commit fails rather than overselling).

+Trade-off and honest boundary: this protects the *network hop* and prevents double decrements, but it is not a full distributed transaction.
+If order-service ultimately gives up after exhausting retries while the decrement *did* succeed, the reserved stock is orphaned.
+A production system would add a reserve-then-confirm flow with a timeout (stock is held, then released by a reaper if no confirm arrives) or a reconciliation job — and for a multi-step workflow, a saga with compensating transactions.
+Those are the documented next steps; the idempotent reserve is the scoped, correct core for this assignment.

 ## Inter-service communication

 Synchronous (REST + Resilience4j): order-service calls product-service to reserve stock